 Calico Spanish, Levels A through D, is an introductory online Spanish course for children in kindergarten through sixth grade.
 While children who have not yet begun to read can learn a great deal from the lessons by just watching and listening, they should be able to write (or copy words) and recognize written Spanish words to be able to participate in all of the activities.
-The content gradually becomes more difficult, so ideally, you would start Level A with a child in kindergarten through third grade, completing the four levels over four years.
+The content gradually becomes more difficult.
+Ideally, you would start Level A with a child in kindergarten or first grade, completing the four levels over four or five years.

 The colorful lessons feature cartoon characters (e.g., a blue fish with yellow hair) that teach vocabulary related to topics such as family members, food, clothing, and items in a home.
 Using a conversational, multi-sensory approach, the course incorporates instructional videos, flashcards, music videos, games (e.g., "I spy..."), activity sheets, storybooks, posters, and interaction to teach children an introductory vocabulary.
 Children learn to speak Spanish primarily by listening and responding.
 They learn to read and write Spanish to a much lesser extent.
 If they are able, they can read along with the videos, flashcards, storybooks, etc. But if they can't read yet, they can still learn by listening and watching.
 While the activity pages require drawing and some writing, the amount of writing is very low, even in Level D.